-These sausages are firm enough to hold up on the grill.
-When you cook them, they are crispy on the outside, tender on the inside but not mushy, and filled with spicy, Italian flavor.
-Using black-eyed peas instead of pintos removed the “beany” taste and provided a neutral background for the spices to shine through.
-The same recipe can be used with different spice mixes to make breakfast sausages, chorizo sausages, or apple sage sausages.
-They can be sliced up to use in other recipes or eaten whole on a hero with sauteed peppers and onions.
-You can shape them into links or patties.
+Looking for a new vegan sausage recipe?
+These vegan Italian sausages are crispy on the outside, tender on the inside, and filled with spicy, Italian flavor.
+Put them on a hero with sautéed peppers and onions or cut them up to use in other recipes!
+You can also shape them into links or patties!
+Using black-eyed peas instead of pintos removes the “beany” taste and provides a neutral background for the spices to shine through.
+The same recipe can be used with different spice mixes to make vegan breakfast sausages, chorizo sausages, or apple sage sausages.
+These vegan Italian sausages please vegans and omnivores alike!

 Homemade Spicy Italian Sausage [Vegan, Gluten-Free]

 - 1/8 teaspoon allspice

 - 2 teaspoon + 2 teaspoon olive oil

 - 1 cup mushrooms, chopped

 - 1/2 cup onion, finely chopped